rbrt/rbrt.github.io/_posts/2015-02-25-james-quaternion.md

 I also implemented a boost which is pretty straightforward, but I made the boost fire in Blender and have the engine trails changing colour.
 I was trying to find a way to modify Unity's TrailRenderer Colour array, but it doesn't seem to be possible without editor scripting.
-(The only way I could get this to work was with the PGJ's <a href="http://forum.unity3d.com/threads/trail-renderer-colors-c.54162/">post</a>)
+(The only way I could get this to work was with the method in PGJ's <a href="http://forum.unity3d.com/threads/trail-renderer-colors-c.54162/">post</a>)
 This is a bummer because the gradual altering of each element of the array looked a lot better than affecting the material all at once.
 Ah well.